 The current gold standard for hair loss treatment in Canada is a combination of both finasteride and minoxidil.
 Together, minoxidil and finasteride result in the best hair regrowth outcomes.

-Minoxidil is widely available.
-If you are looking for Kirkland topical minoxidil we recommend Hair Supply.
-You can also get generic topical minoxidil or Rogaine delivered right to your door from Essential Clinic.
+You can buy topical minoxidil or Rogaine and have it delivered right to your door from Essential Clinic.

-While you can purchase minoxidil in Canada without a prescription, we strongly suggest that anyone concerned with hair loss undergo a consultation with a healthcare professional.
+While you can purchase topical minoxidil over the counter without a prescription, we strongly suggest that anyone concerned with hair loss undergo a consultation with a healthcare professional.
 That way, you can be confident that you’re getting the most appropriate treatment for your particular case.